awesome-webextension/webpack-target-webextension/README.md

 edit the `manifest.json` (see the behavior of `function` above).

-If the value is `false`, it asserts that this entry does not have more than one initial file, otherwise it will be a compile error.
+If the value is `false`, it asserts that this entry does not have more than one initial file, otherwise, it will be a compile error.

-If the value is `undefined`, it silence the warning for background service worker.
+If the value is `undefined`, it silences the warning for the background service worker.

-You can also change your configuration to avoid `optimization.runtimeChunk` or `optimization.splitChunks.chunks`, in this case, webpack only generate 1 initial file so you don't need this option.
+You can also change your configuration to avoid `optimization.runtimeChunk` or `optimization.splitChunks.chunks`, in this case, webpack only generates 1 initial file so you don't need this option.

 ## Rspack support